 Preformed vitamin A is also known as retinol and commonly found in meat, fish, eggs and dairy products.

-On the other hand, the body converts carotenoids in plant foods, such as red, green, yellow and orange fruits and vegetables, into provitamin A (2).
+On the other hand, the body converts carotenoids in plant foods, such as red, green, yellow and orange fruits and vegetables, into vitamin A (2).

 While deficiency is rare in developed countries, many people in developing countries do not get enough vitamin A.